-Vacuuming your home on a weekly basis prevents the buildup of dust, which can trigger allergies and respiratory issues for your family and guests.
-While high traffic areas may need to be vacuumed on a daily basis, other areas of the home need a good once-over once a week.
+Vacuuming your home every week prevents the buildup of dust and grime, which can trigger allergies and respiratory issues for your family and guests.
+While high-traffic areas may need to be vacuumed daily, other areas of the home need a good once-over weekly.
+The benefit?
 Vacuuming flooring adds years to the life of your floors.

 - Clean entry and patio doors

 - Straighten bookshelves, books, and magazines

 - Clean bathrooms